HomeArticlesHow ToCalculate TDEE

 Overview

-TDEE — Total Daily Energy Expenditure — is the single most useful number in nutrition planning.
-It tells you exactly how many calories your body burns across an entire day, accounting for everything from sleep to formal exercise to walking to your desk.
-Every meaningful calorie target (for weight loss, muscle gain, or maintenance) is derived from TDEE.
+TDEE, short for Total Daily Energy Expenditure, is the single most useful number in nutrition planning.
+It tells you how many calories your body burns across an entire day, accounting for everything from sleep to formal exercise to the walk to your desk.
+Every calorie target worth setting, whether for weight loss, muscle gain, or maintenance, comes from TDEE.

-The challenge is that TDEE cannot be measured directly without laboratory equipment.
-Instead, it is estimated using a two-step calculation: first computing your Basal Metabolic Rate (BMR) with a validated formula, then multiplying by an activity factor that represents your lifestyle.
-This guide walks through that calculation precisely, with the formulas, the activity multiplier table, a worked numerical example, and the most common mistakes that cause inaccurate results.
+The catch is that you can't measure TDEE directly without lab equipment.
+Instead, it gets estimated in two steps: first computing your Basal Metabolic Rate (BMR) with a validated formula, then multiplying by an activity factor that reflects your lifestyle.
+This guide walks through that calculation, with the formulas, the activity multiplier table, a worked numerical example, and the mistakes that most often throw the result off.

-Use the TDEE Calculator to run this calculation automatically, or follow the steps below to understand the method and build confidence in the number you are using.
+Use the TDEE Calculator to run this automatically, or work through the steps below if you want to understand the method behind the number.

 What You Need